JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 });
 ```

 The jBox notice is configured using a JSON object containing the options that define said notice to display (example above), including but not limited to the message.
 The most straightforward way to make all those options accessible to the server is to construct that list of options server-side before sending it to the front end.
-For instance, the \index{JSON} of options displayed above would look like the R list below.
+For instance, the JSON\index{JSON} of options displayed above would look like the R list below.

 ```r